drjaydenm/cakephp-timezone/README.md

 Demo
 ------
+The code needed to activate this behavior needs to be included in the model that you want to automatically convert between timezones.
+Alternatively, you can place it in the AppModel to affect every model in your Model directory.

 For minimal usage, you only need to include the fields section with a list of fields to include
 ```php
 	public $actsAs = array(